roman-milk/roman-milk.github.io/jane-is-trained-to-submit.md

+===

- ****** Jane is Trained to Submit Ch.
-09 ****** byStoryTeller07© Richard shoved thumb up her ass, and managed to finger her clit at the same time.
+Richard shoved thumb up her ass, and managed to finger her clit at the same time.
 Whenever it was someone else's turn to deal, he touched her up, so he knew how wet she was.
 Her pussy was really flowing now.
 The bitch was the dirtiest slut he had ever met.
 He was working her like a glove puppet, enjoying the way she squirmed.

  Bob was accumulating chips.
 The game was rolling high, and all three opponents seemed to have lost their common sense.
 He didn't realise two of them were trying to help him out.
 Richard was more concerned with playing with his new toy.
 Soon he would have to put the contract on the table, as his pile of chips ran low.